 Equity investments accounted for under the cost-based measurement alternative are recorded at cost less impairment plus or minus adjustments resulting from observable price changes in orderly transactions for the identical investment or a similar investment of the same issuer.
 Adjustments related to impairment and observable price changes, if any, are recorded in Unrealized gain/(loss) from changes in fair value and measurement adjustments, net in the income statements.
-IDB Invest reassesses periodically whether these equity investments continue to qualify for this cost-based measurement alternative.
-IDB Invest may subsequently elect to measure an equity investment at fair value; such election is irrevocable, and any resulting gains or losses would be recorded through income at the time of election and thereafter.
+IDB Invest may subsequently elect to measure an equity investment that continues to qualify for the cost-based measurement alternative at fair value.
+Such election is irrevocable, and any resulting gains or losses would be recorded through income at the time of election and thereafter.